ROME FOR NEW YEARS

 - Piccolo Buca (near Trevi Fountain): recommended by a few people but unfortunately we couldn’t get in the door here (it’s quite small)

 - Il Chianti (near Trevi Fountain): this restaurant was recommended to us as well.
 They have a lovely outside area and the menu looks good, unfortunately we didn’t make it here

 - Scholars Irish Bar: My parents would kill me for recommending an Irish bar in another country haha.
 They are avid believers you should explore other places while you’re away, and as much as I agree – you just can’t beat the craic of the Irish.
-We ended up here on New Years after ringing in 2018 at the Colosseum with thousands of others.
+We saw online this bar was voted the best Irish bar in Rome and ended up here on New Years after ringing in 2018 at the Colosseum with thousands of others.
 The music was unreal, drinks were lovely and we got some nachos here too which was a nice break from all the Italian we had been eating.
-We saw online this bar was voted the best Irish bar in Rome 🙂
+There was a real party atmosphere in here and it was filled with travellers like us and also locals, who told us about the best escorts roma has to offer amongst other things… sounds like they were going to have a good start to 2018!!

 I know there is so much to see and do in Rome, lots of museums, churchs, monuments.
 I had been in 2010 and we did everything that time, but honestly I think it can be very tiring to try and fit in everything.
 Personally I like just wandering around, exploring, maybe doing a walking tour.
 I’m not a big fan of waiting in queues and spending a bomb on entry fees etc. The great thing about Rome is that everything is within walking distance of each other so you really can explore it all by yourself.